 Which advertisers make sense for family fun?

 Family bundles, days dedicated to family fun and other promotions can work with this theme.
 For any activity or outdoor-related advertisers, encourage them to use video because they are selling the experience.
-Other options include TV, radio, display ads using geofencing to target locals, and targeting existing customers through email or SMS.
+Other options include targeting locals through geofencing, as well as video and radio ads.

 National Wellness Month

 The themes of National Wellness Month include self-care, managing stress and promoting healthy lifestyles.
-The wellness industry in the U.S. continues to grow, with 50% of consumers reporting it’s a priority for them.
-The spending on wellness products is around $450 billion annually and growing by 5%.
+The wellness industry in the U.S. continues to grow, with a current value of $2 trillion, the largest of any nation by far.

 This category includes several different products and services, all great targets for a wellness campaign, including: